crossplatformsweden/ReactNativeApolloTypeScript/README.md

 https://github.com/brysgo/babel-plugin-inline-dotenv

 Edit the `.env` file and add your GitHub Personal Access Token

+**Warning:** The app uses live data from the GitHub API and your personal user.
+Use with caution.

 ### Cross-Fetch
 Resolves issues with Fetch API in Apollo client